-Designing and building products and services
+Designing and assessing digital health services

 Data-driven health and care technology